CHTC/chtc-website-source/_uw-research-computing/variable-memory.md

 {% endcapture %}
 {% include /components/directory.html title="Table of Contents" %}

 If your job has ever gone on hold for exceeding memory use, you've probably solved it by increasing your `request_memory` attribute in your submit file.
 You might even always over-request memory, just to be on the safe side.
-But have you ever checked your HTCondor `.log` file to see how much memory you actually used?

 ## Why you should care about memory usage